nous-labs/nous/docs/README.md

-# Qubic TypeScript SDK Documentation
+# @nouslabs/sdk Documentation

+> forget what you know

-This directory contains the documentation website for the Qubic TypeScript SDK, built with [Fumadocs](https://fumadocs.dev) and [Next.js](https://nextjs.org).
+This directory contains the documentation website for @nouslabs/sdk, built with [Fumadocs](https://fumadocs.dev) and [Next.js](https://nextjs.org).

 ## Documentation Structure